hf618/DTBS_Project/index.md

 ![performance](/static/image/com_sota3_min16_00.png)

 *Figure 2: Some visual segmentation results of ACDC night val for the `Cityscapes → ACDC night` task.
-With the teacher model parameters feedback, our method is superior at predicting the street-side structures (building, fence) and easily-confused classes (traffic).*
+With the teacher model parameters feedback, our method is superior at predicting the street-side structures (building, fence) and easily-confused classes (traffic sign, terrain).*

 ## Citation
 ```